 #4.
 Order a wing, leg, or a thigh

-Popeyes has a live well menu that offers food options for under 350 calories.
+Popeyes used to have a live well menu that offers food options for under 350 calories.
 However, we don’t see this on the menu anymore.
 While none of these foods are low-carb, you can improvise by ordering a single chicken thigh and wing for 280 and 210 calories, respectively.

 You can drop your calories and overall carb intake by picking the breading off these pieces of chicken.
 They also offer two chicken legs for 340 calories, but again, you can reduce the carbs and calories by peeling off the breading.

 Thighs, legs, and wings tend to have more fat than chicken breasts, so you’ll be keeping your dietary fat levels up if needed.
 Popeyes also has blackened tenders for around 170 calories per three tenders.
 These are batter-free and non-breaded, according to the website.